aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MHTML to TSV via Java" h2="Convert MHTML file to TSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate powerful file conversion features into their Java applications.
+With Aspose.Total for Java, you can easily convert MHTML to TSV in two simple steps.

+The first step involves using Aspose.PDF for Java to render MHTML to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents without any external dependencies.
+It provides a wide range of features such as PDF to HTML conversion, PDF to XLSX conversion, PDF to image conversion, and more.

+The second step involves using Aspose.Cells for Java to convert XLSX to TSV.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, edit, and manipulate spreadsheets without any external dependencies.
+It provides a wide range of features such as spreadsheet to HTML conversion, spreadsheet to image conversion, spreadsheet to PDF conversion, and more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MHTML to TSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MHTML to XLSX.
-In the second step, you can convert XLSX to TSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+In conclusion, Aspose.Total for Java provides an easy and efficient way to convert MHTML to TSV in two simple steps.
+With Aspose.PDF for Java, you can render MHTML to XLSX and with Aspose.Cells for Java, you can convert XLSX to TSV.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate powerful file conversion features into their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}